 This is an easy 3-ingredient strawberry jam recipe.
-It is gluten-free, vegan, and free of additional pectin.
-Thick, luscious, and full of natural flavours, this homemade jam recipe is worth bookmarking.
+It is gluten-free, vegan, and free of added pectin.
+This homemade jam recipe is worth bookmarking.

 Reasons to LOVE Homemade Jam